Marseille

 • For many of IFE’s partner institutions, IFE bills program costs directly to the institution.
 Students at these institutions continue to pay home tuition.

 • For students paying IFE program costs directly, some need-based financial aid is available for those cases where there is a difference between the total cost of a semester at IFE (tuition, room and board) and the total cost of a semester on the home campus.
-Contact admissions@ife-edu.eu with qeustions.
+Contact admissions@ife-edu.eu with questions.

 HOUSING COSTS